kraflab/dsda-doom/docs/things_and_specials.md

 - Poly objects have no sound.
 - Poly objects may have visual errors in software mode.

 ### Line Specials

+You can refer to the zdoom wiki for information on these line specials.
+Note that the hexen format only supports up to special 255, and argument values from 0 to 255.
+UDMF does not have these limits.
+Special behavior matches zdoom except where noted below, and under the following constraint:

+- Line flags coming from arguments are ignored (e.g., the _moreflags_ argument in **TranslucentLine**).

 **1: Polyobj_StartLine**
 **2: Polyobj_RotateLeft**